 Why is BMI used to measure overweight and obesity?

-What are some of the other ways to assess excess body fatness besides BMI?
+What are some of the other ways to assess excess body fat besides BMI?

-This include the ways discussed in the beginning of the chapter.
+This includes the ways discussed at the beginning of the chapter.

 How is BMI interpreted for adults?

 - Under 18.5 is equal to being underweight status.